the-virtual-brain/tvb-root/tvb_library/tvb/simulator/backend_cpp/notes/implementation_plan.md

 Deliverables:
 - A small correctness test suite.

+Progress note:
+- `examples/compare_native_single_mpr.py` already compares Python, Numba, and native C++ outputs for the single-network Montbrio path, but this is still an example script rather than a proper automated test suite.

 Exit criteria:
 - The first supported C++ path matches the reference backend within defined